sanjothebay/Reverse_Engineering_Code/README.md

 ## models <a name="models"></a>

-models Folder was created by running sequelize init:models and adds a index.js file.. (sequelize-cli)
-<a href="https://www.npmjs.com/package/sequelize-cli" target="_blank">sequelize-cli</a>
+models Folder was created by running sequelize init:models and adds a index.js file. <a href="https://www.npmjs.com/package/sequelize-cli" target="_blank">sequelize-cli</a>

 ![image](https://user-images.githubusercontent.com/67298961/105268254-7a798a00-5b57-11eb-9ca1-d2fe64609297.png)